2001 Patrick McFarlin Signed Lithograph

 Now known as a New Mexico landscape and portrait painter, McFarlin favors a rather brushy technique—one that suggests rather than defines the scenes he paints.

-2025 Rick Young "Rio Grande Rythm"
+2025 Rick young "Rio Grande Rythm"

 Rick Young headed west after earning an art degree from Miami University in Ohio.
 Initially focused on the high country, Rick’s attention shifted to the expansive mesas and canyons of the Southwest after he and his wife built a log cabin in southern Colorado.
 He has long found his artistic inspiration in the land and peoples of the Southwest.
 Rick celebrates this region through colorful, rhythmic paintings.